seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## Reef Report

-You will be creating a simple report that measures how much of the Micronesian coral reef extent is within a Sketch or SketchCollection.

-Here is an image of this dataset.
-Notice that the coral is entirely in shallow water near the islands and atolls.
+Next you will create a coral reef report using a reef extent datasource.
+Here is an image of it displayed in QGIS.
+Notice that the coral is entirely in shallow water around the island coastline and atolls.

 ![Reef Extent](./assets/reef-extent.jpg)

 ### Import Data

-First download a data package prepared for FSM to your project space.
+To access this datasource, first download a data package prepared for FSM to your project space and unzip it:

 ```bash
 wget -P data/src https://github.com/user-attachments/files/17697992/FSM_MSP_Data_Example_V2.zip